gbitten/kernel-notes/ubuntu-base-with-qemu/index.md

 apt-get install linux-image-4.4.0-75-generic
 ```

-**ATTENTION**: at the end of kernel installation, will be asked `GRUB install devices`.
+**ATTENTION**: at the end of the kernel installation, will be asked: `GRUB install devices`.
 Choose the option related to nbd0p1 device.
 Any other option could damage the host bootloader.

 ### Ajust grub configuration